About Me

 Hi, I'm Josie Kramer.

 I grew up between Santa Cruz, Jerusalem, and Boise, and moved to Los Angeles at 18 with dreams of becoming an actress.
-At the time, I was struggling with trauma-related challenges like anxiety, alexithymia, low self-worth, and an eating disorder.
-At 21, I turned to yoga—and within six months, I experienced a profound shift that sparked my lifelong journey of healing and personal growth.
+At the time, I was struggling with trauma-related challenges like anxiety, low self-worth, hypervigilance, disordered eating, and a deep fear of speaking.
+Later, these struggles expanded into alcohol use, relationship difficulties, living a double life, heartbreak, and loss.
+For a long time, I felt fragmented.

 In addition, I'm a certified Yoga Instructor (1,200 hours: Naropa + Center for Yoga), a licensed Massage Therapist (550 hours: Institute of Psycho-Structural Balancing), and a certified Holistic Health Coach (Institute for Integrative Nutrition).

 My work is rooted in lived experience.
 I’ve walked through the depths of my own trauma, and it’s through that journey that I’ve found the tools to support others on their path home to themselves.
+My approach is compassionate, integrative, and trauma-informed, meeting each person exactly where they are.

 I’d love to hear where you are on your journey and explore how I might support you.